tabernacle8/Taber_code/README.md

 - Illegal variable assignment: Bad >var syntax
 - Imput was given with no command: You typed ">" on a line but gave no command
 - Invalid syntax: You gotta type > before a command
+- Illegal line movement: You used the >moveto command that directs to a non-existing line
+- Illegal line read: Something got borked in the interpreter
+- CRITICAL PROCESS DIED: Prepare yourself for rage...
+You really messed something up